WeTransfer/wt_activerecord_index_spy/README.md

 WtActiverecordIndexSpy.watch_queries(ignore_queries_originated_in_test_code: false)
 ```

+If the same query runs in many places, only one origin will be added to the table above.

 ### 3 - Watching all queries given a block

 It's also possible to enable it in a specific context, using a block: